boltlabs-inc/zkchannels-spec/tezos/merchant-initialization.md

+# Global System Setup
+Commitment parameters.
+These parameters are used for generic commitments in zkAbacus.
+(XX TODO define as g2 from BLS12-381 and hash to curve of some sensible string for the other generator)

 # Setup for new merchants

 A party who wishes to act as a zkChannel merchant must create and publish parameters for use across all of their zkChannels:

 1. Blind signature public key pair.
 The merchant must use this key pair to sign all channel state initializations and updates in zkAbacus.
 This keypair is also used as a condition in the Tezos smart contract for each channel.
 (XX: TODO break this into parts bc we will only send the G2 part to Tezos for verification?)
-2. Commitment parameters.
-These will be used to generate commitments that the customer makes.
-3. Range proof keys and signatures.
+2. Range proof keys and signatures.
 The zkAbacus.Pay protocol requires a separate set of parameters to prove that updated channel balances are valid.

 ## Blind signing keys